A comparative study of the dynamic critical behavior of the four-state Potts like models: INTRODUCTION

-In this work, we perform short-time Monte Carlo simulations to explore the scaling behavior of the global persistence probability $P(t)$ for the FSP model \cite{Potts1952,Wu1992}, BW model \cite{Wood1972,Baxter1973} and IMWTSI \cite{Turban1982,Turban1983}, that belong to the same universality class at equilibrium.
-We also calculate the exponent $x_0$ of these models through the Eq. (\ref{Eq:x0}).
-However, before calculating this exponent, we decide to reobtain more reliable estimates of the exponents $\theta$ and $z$ for the FSP and IMTSI models.
+In this work, we perform short-time Monte Carlo simulations to investigate the scaling behavior of the global persistence probability $P(t)$ for the BW \cite{Wood1972,Baxter1973}, 3TU \cite{Turban1982,Turban1983} and FSP \cite{Potts1952,Wu1992} models in two dimensions ($d=2$), that exhibit the same set of leading static critical exponents.
+We also calculate the exponent $x_{0}$ of these models but only after reobtaining more precise estimates for the dynamical indices $\theta $ and $z$ related to the FSP and 3TU models.
+The aim of this paper is to show that is also possible to detect different behavior between those models by doing short-time Monte Carlo simulations.

 The paper is organized as follows.
 In the next section we present the models.
 In Section \ref{section3} we show the short-time scaling relations and present our results.
 Finally, in Section \ref{section4} we present our conclusions.